IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-10-17-TGR Jane ME Build With Friends.md

 <img src="/images/Photo_Blog/Jane/DSC_1361.jpg">
 </div>

-Soooo, I fugged up and didn’t check thorough enough… The enter stabiliser had an issue and we needed to take it all apart to re-do and fix it.
+Soooo, I fugged up and didn’t check thoroughly enough… The enter stabiliser had an issue and we needed to take it all apart to re-do.

 ### Existence is Suffering:

 When taking the board apart, we found out that the All Clacks stems really liked the EPBT keycaps and didn’t want to leave 😊.

 This meant that we didn’t have enough switches to put back into the keyboard.
 <div class="gallery" data-columns="1">
 <img src="/images/Photo_Blog/Jane/DSC_1363.jpg">
 </div>

-I had to use a small drill bit to remove the broken stems out of like 10 keycaps.
+I had to use a small drill bit and tweezers to remove the broken stems out of about 10 keycaps.

 If the switches were to have broken-off when she returned the board, that would have been easier to manage.
-I wasn’t planning on needing to take the keycaps off so soon, otherwise All Clacks would not have been used for the build.
+I wasn’t planning on needing to take the keycaps off so soon.

 ### Finishing Up - Again: